damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ### Set-AzEventHubGeoDRConfigurationBreakPair
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.
+- Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubDRConfigurationAttributes` to
+  `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IArmDisasterRecovery`.

 ### Set-AzEventHubGeoDRConfigurationFailOver
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.
+- Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubDRConfigurationAttributes` to
+  `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IArmDisasterRecovery`.

 ## Schema Groups